 How to Avoid Too Much Back Story in Your Fiction

 Do your short stories tend to get bogged down in back story?
 Do certain scenes seem to drag, even to you?
-As Alicia Erian pointed out in an interview for this site, screenwriters have a lot to teach fiction writers about creating fiction that moves.
-This writing exercise will help you take advantage of these lessons to create forward-moving fiction, thinking of a scene visually, strictly adhering to the present moment, in order to eliminate unnecessary back story.
+This writing exercise will help you take advantage of these lessons to create forward-moving fiction, thinking of a scene visually, strictly adhering to the present moment, to eliminate unnecessary back story.

 - Choose a scene from one of your short stories or novels that seems to drag.
 Scenes designed to be more action-oriented are particularly well-suited to this exercise.